menu icon

 Course Summary

-On completing this master's in water management, you will have developed a thorough understanding of:
+On completing this master's in water management, you should be able to demonstrate knowledge and understanding of:

-- The contribution of science, engineering, and communication to the identification and resolution of environmental issues
+• the contribution of science, engineering or communication to the identification and resolution of environmental issues

-- General environmental concerns, including biodiversity and environmental limits to economic or population growth
+• general environmental concerns, including biodiversity, environmental limits to economic or population growth

 You’ll explore the scientific and engineering management of our aquatic resources and gain an in-depth understanding of freshwater ecosystems, visit river restoration sites and examine the state of fisheries.